Harvey Ball

 Harvey Ross Ball (July 10, 1921 – April 12, 2001) was an American commercial artist.
+In 1963, he created a design for a pin back button, that played a pivotal role in the adoption of the modern day smiley face.
+Ball was approached by marketing director Joy Young of State Mutual Life Assurance Company in 1963, with the instructions to design "a little smile".

-He is recognized as the inventor of the popular smiley face graphic picture, which became an enduring and notable international icon.
-He never applied for a trademark for the iconic smiley image and only earned $45 for his efforts.
+The State Mutual Life Assurance Company lapel pins later became a viral-success story, which had led to many calling Ball the creator of the Smiley face.
+He didn't trademark the design, and earned $45 for his efforts.
 Ball later founded the Harvey Ball World Smile Foundation in 1999, a non-profit charitable trust that supports children's causes.

+Critics of Ball have suggested that his design was not revolutionary and he is not the creator.
+Billboard magazine, one of the biggest US publications at the time, ran numerous stories of the WMCA "Good Guys", who wore sweatshirts with a striking resemblance to Ball's work, albeit on different merchandise.
+Additionally, pins with happy catchphrases and graphical icons were extremely common in the US following World War II and the Great Depression, with some commentators suggesting lesser known designs likely pre-dated Ball's 1963 design.

-Early life
+Early life and military career

-Ball was born and raised in Worcester, Massachusetts, by his parents Ernest G. Ball and Christine ("Kitty") Ross Ball.
-Ball had five siblings, three younger by the names of Merrit, Virginia, and Raymond, and two older by the names of Jessie and Ernest Jr. Ball was a student at South High School where he started to take an interest in art.
-During high school, he worked as an apprentice under a local sign painter who started teaching him different styles and techniques of graphic design.
-After high school and his apprenticeship, he later went to Worcester Art Museum School where he studied fine arts.
+Ball was born in Worcester, Massachusetts to Ernest G. Ball and Christine ("Kitty") Ross Ball, and had five siblings.
+Ball was a student at South High Community School and worked as an apprentice under a local sign painter.
+After high school and his apprenticeship, he studied fine arts at the Worcester Art Museum.

 After his time at Worcester Art Museum School, Ball decided to go into the National Guard, where he served for 27 years.
-He was stationed in the Pacific and Asia during World War 2.
+He was stationed in the Pacific and Asia during World War II.
+After his first military years with the National Guard, he served another 6 years in the Army Reserves and retired as a full colonel in 1979.
+A major accolade that he was granted after his service was the Bronze Star for his acts of heroism during the Battle of Okinawa.
+Ball was a decorated, respected veteran.